-- a) feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities; - b) improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - c) provide a diverse range and mix of housing options, including additional residential units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes; - d) expand convenient access to: - i. a range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - ii. public service facilities, co-located and integrated in community hubs; - iii. an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and - iv. healthy, local, and affordable food options, including through urban agriculture; - e) provide for a more compact built form and a vibrant public realm, including public open spaces; - f) mitigate and adapt to the impacts of a changing climate, improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and - g) integrate green infrastructure and low impact development.
+- a) feature a diverse mix of land uses, including residential and employment uses, and convenient access to local stores, services, and public service facilities; - b) improve social equity and overall quality of life, including human health, for people of all ages, abilities, and incomes; - c) provide a diverse range and mix of housing options, including additional residential units and affordable housing, to accommodate people at all stages of life, and to accommodate the needs of all household sizes and incomes; - d) expand convenient access to: - i. a range of transportation options, including options for the safe, comfortable and convenient use of active transportation; - ii. public service facilities, co-located and integrated in community hubs; - iii. an appropriate supply of safe, publicly-accessible open spaces, parks, trails, and other recreational facilities; and

+- iv. healthy, local, and affordable food options, including through urban agriculture; - e) provide for a more compact built form and a vibrant public realm, including public open spaces; - f) mitigate and adapt to the impacts of a changing climate, improve resilience and reduce greenhouse gas emissions, and contribute to environmental sustainability; and - g) integrate green infrastructure and low impact development.

-PLANNING RESPONSE: The proposed development of the subject lands conforms with the policies set out in the 2020 Growth Plan.
+RESPONSE: The proposed development of the subject lands conforms with the policies set out in the 2020 Growth Plan.
+The lands are located within a settlement area with planned municipal and wastewater systems that can accommodate this additional growth and can support the achievement of a complete community.
 The mixed density subdivision has been designed with walkable street and integrated trail network connecting residents with school, parks and neighbourhood commercial uses.
 The compact form will accommodate a mix of housing including affordable housing and rental units.
 The site is within walking distance of transit and will provide an effective link to an active transportation network.
+By maintaining approximately 6.5 hectares of woodland and providing enhanced tree planting in this area, this will assist in absorbing carbon dioxide; a major greenhouse gas in the atmosphere.
+By planting additional trees this will help to reduce the impacts of climate change in the local area.